jeffdelara/bpitrade2console/README.md

 		def get_password
 			"YOUR PASSWORD"
 		end

+		def quotes_api_call(stock)
+			"YOUR API ENDPOINT TO GET STOCK QUOTES" end
 	end

 Save the `config.rb` file then run on console.

-`$ ruby bpi.rb`
+`$ ruby bpi2console.rb`

+## Issues

+It may not work if you have a different api endpoint.

 ## Future Features

-Would like to add quotes, buying and selling through the console.
+- Would like to add quotes *(DONE)*
+- buying and selling through the console.